HMS Wager (1739): Wreck of Wager

-Some of the crew broke into the spirit room and got drunk, armed themselves and began looting, dressing up in officers' clothes and fighting.
-The other 140 men and officers took to the boats and made it safely on shore.
-On the following day, Friday 15 May, the ship bilged amidships, water flooded in below, and many of the drunken crew still on board drowned.
+Order collapsed once it became clear that the ship was doomed; a large party of men raided the liquor supply and officers' quarters, drinking and looting freely whilst fighting among themselves.
+The other survivors took to the boats and made it safely on shore.
+On the following day, Friday 15 May, the ship bilged amidships, water flooded in below, and many of the drunken crew still on board drowned; the few remaining were hastily rescued.

 The Wager mutiny

 In the Royal Navy of 1741, officers' commissions were valid only for the ship to which they had been appointed; thus the loss of the ship implied the loss of any official authority.
 Seamen ceased to be paid on the loss of their ship.
 After the wreck of Wager, these factors, combined with terrible conditions and murderous in-fighting between officers and men, caused discipline to break down.
 The party divided into two: 81 men under the gunner, John Bulkeley, took to small boats with the aim of returning to England via the East coast of South America, and 20 men, including Captain Cheap and Midshipman John Byron (later Vice Admiral "Foulweather Jack") remained on Wager Island.
-After a series of disasters, over five years later, six of Bulkley's group and four of Captain Cheap's group returned to England.
+After a series of disasters, over five years later, some of Bulkeley's group and four of Captain Cheap's group returned to England.
 Wager had left England with 120 men on board.